PetroIvaniuk/llms-tools/README.md

 |[Copilot](https://copilot.microsoft.com/)|Microsoft||
 |[ChatGPT](https://chat.openai.com/)|OpenAI||

+- [Mercury](https://www.inceptionlabs.ai/news) - diffusion LLM that are up to 10x faster and cheaper than current LLMs, pushing the frontier of intelligence and speed for LMs, by Inception
+- [Granite](https://www.ibm.com/granite), [Granite 3.0](https://www.ibm.com/new/ibm-granite-3-0-open-state-of-the-art-enterprise-models), [Granite 3.2](https://www.ibm.com/new/announcements/ibm-granite-3-2-open-source-reasoning-and-vision) - a family of open, performant, and trusted AI models, tailored for business and optimized to scale your AI applications, by IBM
+- [SmolLM](https://huggingface.co/blog/smollm), [SmolVLM2](https://huggingface.co/blog/smolvlm2) - a family of state-of-the-art small models with 135M, 360M, and 1.7B parameters, trained on a new high-quality dataset, by Hugging Face
+- [LLaDA](https://ml-gsai.github.io/LLaDA-demo) - Large Language Diffusion with mAsking - a diffusion model with an unprecedented 8B scale, trained entirely from scratch, rivaling LLaMA3 8B in performance
+- [R1 1776](https://www.perplexity.ai/hub/blog/open-sourcing-r1-1776) - a version of the DeepSeek-R1 model that has been post-trained to provide unbiased, accurate, and factual information
 - [s1](https://github.com/simplescaling/s1) - minimal recipe for test-time scaling and strong reasoning performance matching o1-preview with just 1,000 examples & budget forcing
 - [Sky-T1](https://novasky-ai.github.io/posts/sky-t1/) - reasoning model that performs on par with o1-preview on popular reasoning and coding benchmarks
 - [Open-R1](https://huggingface.co/blog/open-r1) - a fully open reproduction of DeepSeek-R1